-1. Parties running in elections independently and electoral blocs may submit party lists.

-2. Each party running in elections independently and electoral bloc may submit one party list.
+- 1. Parties running in elections independently and electoral blocs may submit party lists. - 2.
+Each party running in elections independently and electoral bloc may submit one party list. - [1.
+Parties running in elections shall have the right to submit party lists.